-• lecture quizzes are due by 5.00pm on the Tuesday of the week the lecture is listed (see schedule)
+• lecture quizzes are due by 5.00pm two days after the lecture is presented in the course schedule

 Course Description

 This course has been designed to help students have a greater understanding of the place of games and sports in physical education, as well as the underlying tactics of those games and sports.
 Students will actively participate in a number of game forms, and will be able to design hybrid games for use by students in schools.
 As a culmination of the course, students will participate as leaders in a Sport Education season in a local school.